Karerpass

 trail running along the river to Sterzing(Vipeteno)

-(direction Brenner Pass), or more easily follow the road out
+(direction Brenner Pass), or more easily follow the road out of

-short 1 minute portage over it.
-The route goes up the valley
+portage over it.
+The route goes up the valley to the right of

-to the right of the Rathaus.
-The old road snakes through a
+the Rathaus.
+The old road snakes through a canyon below a

-through, unless perhaps it's raining cats and dogs.
+it's raining cats and dogs.

 If instead you want to take the first 1500m tunnel

-(preferable with a loaded touring bike), you have to turn
+(preferable with a loaded touring bike), you have to turn around

-direction.
-The bike path snakes itself around under the
+path snakes itself around under the highway over another bridge

-highway over another bridge back to the east side of the
+back to the east side of the river.
+The tunnel is now to the

-fish on the bike trail (pic1), which is part of an art gallery
+right.
+Once you pass a red fish on the bike trail (pic1), which

-next to the bike path, you again went too far.
-At this point
+is part of an art gallery next to the bike path, you again went

-it's easiest to hoist the bike over the barricade onto the
+too far.
+At this point it's easiest to hoist the bike over the

-"Karerpass".
-The well lit tunnel, about 1150m long
+tunnel: "Karerpass".
+The well lit tunnel, about 1150m

-only to dive into the next 1500m tunnel within 10 meters.
+end, only to dive into the next 1500m tunnel within 10 meters.

 The second tunnel is more easily circumnavigated.
 The old